Artex Art Fair: History

 The first Artex, titled ARTEX 86 was held from 27 – 31 August 1986 at the Princes Wharf Passenger Terminal Building in Auckland New Zealand.
 The first Artex event was opened by the Minister of Arts, The Right Honourable Sir Peter Tapsell.
 In 1989 the fair was opened by the right honourable Margaret Austin and former chair-person of The Arts Council (now Creative New Zealand) Mr Hamish Keith.
 The first fair included 33 dealer galleries, groups and individual artists including the Auckland Society of the Arts.
 The event also featured demonstrations and videos of prominent New Zealand artists such as Philip Clairmont, loaned by the Auckland Art Gallery.
 The organizer Warwick Henderson, a businessman, art collector and investment art dealer was concerned that New Zealand contemporary artists failed to receive the recognition they deserved because artists and their dealers simply failed to actively promote and sell their work.
 This lack of promotion of contemporary New Zealand art to a New Zealand audience was the motivation behind New Zealand’s first Art Fair.
 Henderson stated at the time, "there is a perception art is for the elite only and many potential buyers feel intimidated visiting dealer galleries.
 I am hoping to break down these barriers and make art accessible for all."

 Arts writer John Daly-Peoples stated ‘there is an underlying belief that good art will sell itself and that the number of people who pass through the gallery is not really relevant.'
 ‘While tens of thousands might attend a well promoted exhibition some smaller dealer galleries count attendance in dozens.'
 While 'there are no exhibitions of New Zealand art attracting people in their tens of thousands.'
-The blockbuster exhibitions in New Zealand were public institution arranged exhibitions such as Monet, Henry Moore and ‘Te Maori’ (a traveling exhibition of traditional Maori carvings and artifacts that eventually traveled internationally).
+The blockbuster exhibitions in New Zealand were public institution arranged exhibitions such as Monet, Henry Moore and ‘Te Maori’ (a travelling exhibition of traditional Maori carvings and artifacts that eventually travelled internationally).
 New Zealand contemporary art shows had never gained this level of attention.